Where Quine Streaming Graph Fits In Kafka-Based Data Pipelines

 It is also a heck of a lot pithier than:

-“Quine is an open source streaming graph database designed to ingest high volumes event data from sources like Kafka or Kinesis and process them in real time using Cypher or Gremlin.
-The results of those queries can then be used to update the graph itself, can be stored in another database or data warehouse, or can be output back into the Kafka or Kinesis-based data pipeline.”
+“Quine is an open source stream processing application with a graph data model designed to ingest high volumes of event data from sources like Kafka or Kinesis and process them in real time using Cypher or Gremlin.
+The results of those queries can then be used to update the graph itself, can be stored in another database or data warehouse, or can be output back into the Kafka or Kinesis-based data pipeline. thatDot Streaming Graph is the commercial distributed high scale version.”

 While accurate, this isn’t exactly a conversation starter like the shorter description.